racktopsystems/brickstor-csi-driver/README.md

 ## Installation

-1. Create BrickStor default dataset for the driver, ex: `p0/global/data/csi`.
+1. Create the BrickStor default dataset for the driver; e.g. `p0/global/data/csi`.
-   By default, the driver will create filesystems in this dataset and mount them for use as Kubernetes volumes.
+   By default, the driver will create datasets under this dataset and mount them for use as Kubernetes volumes.
-2. Clone driver repository
+2. Clone the driver repository
    ```bash
    git clone https://github.com/racktopsystems/brickstor-csi-driver.git
    cd brickstor-csi-driver